saucelabs/sauce-docs/docs/api-testing/integrations/apitesting-saucectl-integration.md

 Check the list of [Global Flags](#global-flags) you can use.

+---

 #### Set Variable

 Set/update a variable in a project's vault.
-If a `variable_name` is already in the vault, the value will be updated, otherwise a new variable will be added.
+If a `variable_name` is already in the vault, it is updated with the new one; otherwise, it adds a new variable.
 Use `--project` to specify the project by its name or run without `--project` to choose from a list of projects.

 ```bash
 saucectl apit vault set-variable "variable_name" "variable_value" --project "project_name" [flags]
 ```

 Check the list of [Global Flags](#global-flags) you can use.

+---

 #### Global Flags